Moustov/pedalboard/docs/architecture.md

 The connection between loopers modules requires robust mechanical links to firmly chain modules.
 The connection can be used to:
 * enable a unique link to an amplifier - therefore mixing capabilities must be added to each module
-* the beat could be shared between modules to ease loops synching
+* a beat master could be shared between
+  * modules looper to ease loops synching
+  * time effect pedals such as a delay, flanger, tremolo, drum simulator, ...

 ```plantuml
 @startuml